PebcakId10t/RBackupPs/README.md

 (`"$remote:$root/$trunk"`) when using a relative source/destination.
 Can be overridden by individual jobs.

+- `"logFile"` - Set the path to the logfile to use.
+If this is set, logging to file can still be disabled for individual script runs by using `-LogTo console`.
+(This is helpful with `rclone` as it seems to only be capable of logging to either the console or a file, not both at the same time.
+Use `-l console` if you're in a hurry to run your normal backup - ie. end of work day - and don't want to go hunting through logfiles afterward to make sure it worked correctly.)

 - `"timeFormat"` - Change the time format for logging if desired.
 See [date and time formats](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).